-The new iPERL meters will allow the Village to install Advanced Metering Infrastructure (AMI) that will provide better customer service, reduced operational costs and greater access to data.
-These new meters will automatically transmit readings wirelessly, meaning the Village can be more efficient and reduce water system costs by preventing manual device recording errors and eliminating time-consuming manual meter reading altogether.
+The new iPERL meters include Advanced Metering Infrastructure (AMI), which provides better customer service, reduced operational costs and greater access to data.
+The new meters automatically transmit readings wirelessly, meaning the Village can be more efficient and reduce water system costs by preventing manual device recording errors and eliminating time-consuming manual meter reading altogether.

 Other local communities that have installed iPERL meters include Orland Park, Oak Forest, Homewood, Palos Park, Palos Hills, Palos Heights, Frankfort, Spring Grove, Joliet, Aurora, Palatine, Buffalo Grove, New Lenox and Glenview.

-The total cost to replace all 15,000 meters is estimated to be around $6.5 million, which includes the cost for the meters, radios, labor and related hardware, and technology that will permit remote readings.
+The total cost to replace all meters was just less than $6.5 million, which included the cost for the meters, radios, labor and technology, all of which allow the Village to get meter reads remotely.

 The Document Center provides easy access to public documents.
 Click on one of the categories below to see related documents or use the search function.